mahmingtea/paytmjs-checkout-demo/Readme.md

 this will start the backend server at http://localhost:3000

-Enter your MID and MKEY at index.js
+* Before starting the server enter your MID and MKEY at index.js